ovh/docs/pages/platform/ai/deploy_guide_01_capabilities/guide.pl-pl.md

 ##### **Attached storage**

 You can attach data volumes from Public Cloud Object Storage.
-Object Storage bucked should be in the same region as your AI Deploy app.
+The Object Storage bucket should be in the same region as your AI Deploy app.
 Attached storage allows you to work on several TB of data, while being persistent when you delete your AI Deploy app.

 #### Maximum execution time